 Negotiated cash fed cattle trade remained undeveloped through Thursday afternoon.

-Live Cattle futures closed an average of 65¢ lower.
+Except for 25¢ higher in the front two contracts Live Cattle futures closed an average of 28¢ lower.

-Wholesale beef values were firm on moderate demand and offerings, according to the Agricultural Marketing Service.
+Wholesale beef values were firm to higher on moderate demand and offerings, according to the Agricultural Marketing Service.